textpattern/textpattern.github.io/tags/tag-basics/self-closed-versus-container-tags.md

 The tag is replaced by contents when Textpattern displays a page.

 Self-closed tags can usually take attributes.
-For example, the following "article":http://docs.textpattern.io/tags/article tag demonstrates using the @form@ and @limit@ attributes:
+For example, the following "article":http://docs.textpattern.io/tags/article tag demonstrates using the `form` and `limit` attributes:

 ```html
 <txp:article form="formName" limit="15" />